rmoscoe/move-minder/README.md

 ### Amazon Web Services

 I had previous experience with some parts of AWS, such as S3, EC2, and DynamoDB.
-However, for this application, I needed to learn RDS in order to host a PostgreSQL database on AWS and access that database from a web application not hosted on EC2.
+However, for this application, I needed to learn RDS in order to host a PostgreSQL database on AWS and access that database from a web application not hosted on EC2, which required a Virtual Private Cloud (VPC).
 Because I am storing QR codes and parcel images in the database, I also needed to learn how Django, PostgreSQL, RDS, and S3 all work in concert to make that happen.

 <br/>